Local-First Software

 Bogotá, Colombia

-I looked around for options for having a shared TODO list with Andrea and sometimes the most obvious solution is what is in front of you.
-All the local-solutions that I have used in the past made sharing difficult, and neither one of us wanted to sign-up for some third-party service nor download an app just for TODO items.
-Then I started thinking about how I have always shared links with myself in the past, which was through email.
+I looked around for options to build a shared TODO list with Andrea and sometimes the best solution is that which is right in front of you.
+All the local solutions that I have used in the past made sharing difficult, and neither one of us wanted to sign up for some third-party service nor download an app just for TODO items.
+Then I started thinking a few days ago about how I have always shared links with myself in the past, which was through email.

-Well, thanks to fastmail's web filters, I was able to set up a specific email-address that Andrea and I could use to share TODO items between each other.
-All email sent to that email address ends up in my TODO inbox.
+Well, thanks to fastmail's web filters, I was able to set up a specific email address that Andrea and I could use to share TODO items between each other.
+All emails sent to that email address end up in my TODO inbox.
 How do I share TODO items?
 Well, just add Andrea on CC and then it's done.
 No sign-up to a new service needed.
 When the item is complete, I just reply done and then my email rule will automatically drag it to my Done archive.

 These two solutions work cross-device as well.
 All my devices have email so sharing across BSD, iOS, and Android becomes trivial.
 All of them support email.